jeetsh4h/Image-Captioning/README.md

   </p>
 </figure>

-# 4. Dataset
+# Dataset
-I'm using the MSCOCO '14 Dataset.
-You'd need to download the Training (13GB),  Validation (6GB) and Test (6GB) splits from [MSCOCO](http://cocodataset.org/#download) and place them in the `../coco` directory.
+We are using the MSCOCO '14 Dataset.
+You'd need to download the Training (13GB),  Validation (6GB) and Test (6GB) splits from [MSCOCO](http://cocodataset.org/#download) and place them in the `./coco` directory.

-I'm also using Andrej Karpathy's split of the MSCOCO '14 dataset.
+We are also using Andrej Karpathy's split of the MSCOCO '14 dataset.
 It contains caption annotations for the MSCOCO, Flickr30k, and Flickr8k datasets.
 You can download it from [here](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
-You'd need to unzip it and place it in the `../coco/karpathy` directory.
+You'd need to unzip it and place it in the `./coco/karpathy` directory.
 In Andrej's split, the images are divided into train, val and test sets with the number of images in each set as shown in the table below:

 | Image/Caption | train | val | test |